 As much as we love to call all the beasts of the Mesozoic Era dinosaurs, they weren’t.
-Dinosaurs were land dwellers, and the first swimmer could dive into water and lived on land!
+Dinosaurs were land dwellers, and the first swimmer could dive into water that lived on land!
 Unlike this beast, the creatures of the sea belong to the Ichthyosaurs group.
+Learn more about the first swimmers who lived on land and explore the first dinosaurs in the water.

 Who Was the Swimmer?

+There can only be one: the first dinosaur that swam in the water was the Spinosaurus.
 The Spinosaurus lived during the Cretaceous period and could go for a dip in the water.
 They were the true dinosaurs in the water since they were, in fact, dinosaurs, and not Ichthyosaurs.
+All swimming dinosaurs didn’t necessarily have to live on land, however.
+Let’s not forget the Megalodon, a powerful dinosaur who lived in the water.

 Scientists suspect it had webbed feet and survived on land and in water like crocodiles!
 These beasts had sharp rows of teeth since they were carnivorous.
 It’s theorized they hunted for food in the water, sometimes eating fish.